alexonxx/elevatorpitch/README.md

 =============

 ### Elevator Pitch Assignement
 Have you ever run out of battery on your electronic devices?
 We have the solution to avoid these situations.
-Our product enable charging the electronic devices where you want, and is very ecologic because use renewable energy.
-A part of this, the product doesn't need cables to charge the battery and is low-weight.
+Our product enable charging the electronic devices where you want and  doesn't need cables to charge the battery .
+A part of this, the product have mainly two more advantages, his low-weight and which is charged by renewable energy.
 ###Index presentation
 Description of a index proposal